Chapter 3:

 Later – The Awakening at A-Academy

-Mizuki opened her eyes slowly.
-She lay in a room she didn’t recognize, wrapped in a blanket, her head resting on a cool pillow.
-Pale light streamed through a nearby window, revealing distant gardens bathed in early morning glow.
+Mizuki opened her eyes.
+She lay in a room she didn’t recognize, wrapped in a blanket, head resting on a cool pillow.
+Pale light streamed through a window, revealing gardens bathed in morning glow.

-Rei sat in a chair beside her, wings folded, gaze steady.
-He’d clearly been there a while.
+Rei sat beside her, wings folded, gaze steady.

 “You’re awake,” he said softly.

-“You had a surge,” Rei said.
+“You had a surge,” Rei explained.
 “Your instinct took over.
 You shielded us, repelled the demons.
 It was overwhelming—but you survived.
 More than that… you protected us.”

 “No.” Rei shook his head.
 “You lost control—but your heart protected us.
 That’s a Guardian’s nature.”

-“No.” His voice softened.
-“Your origins are… not clear yet.
+“No,” Rei said softly.
+“Your origins aren’t clear yet.
 But your destiny is.”

-Rei’s tone gentled even more.
 “You will make mistakes.
 Everyone does.
 But you’ll learn.
 You’ll grow.
-And you don't have to do it alone.”
+And you don’t have to do it alone,” Rei said.

-“I’m Rei,” he said, offering a small, reassuring smile.
-“I’m an angelic Guardian—and for now, your guide.”
+“I’m Rei,” he offered a reassuring smile.
+“An angelic Guardian—for now, your guide.”

 “Will I… really fit in?”

-“You already do,” Rei said.
+“You already do,” he said.
 “You just don’t see it yet.”

 “…Alright,” she whispered.